hexatomium/hexatomium-old.github.io/_posts/2017-04-20-fake-goog-root.md

 What I could not find out with my limited resources is how it gets added to the certificate stores of some PCs in the first place.

-Be vigilant!
+Both Google and Microsoft security were notified.

-Note: Both Google and Microsoft security were notified.
+Stay safe!